UEFA Euro 2004: Tiebreakers

-Euro 2004 marked the introduction of the penalty shoot-out as a tiebreaker between two teams in the group stage, although no match required the use of this procedure.
-The same procedure was used in future European Championship tournaments.
+Euro 2004 marked the introduction of the penalty shootout as a tiebreaker between two teams in the last round of the group stage, but only if two teams tied on points, goals scored, and conceded played against each other in their final group match and no other team in the group finishes with the same number of points.
+In the end, no match required the use of this procedure.
+The same procedure was used in future European Championships tournaments.